AcceleratedLinux/accelerated-linux/linux/Documentation/virt/kvm/api.rst

 The only states that are valid are KVM_MP_STATE_STOPPED and KVM_MP_STATE_RUNNABLE which reflect if the vcpu should be paused or not.

+On LoongArch, only the KVM_MP_STATE_RUNNABLE state is used to reflect whether the vcpu is runnable.

 4.40 KVM_SET_IDENTITY_MAP_ADDR
 ------------------------------